yys123456/arap-deformation-with-opt/readme.md

 ### Note

-Dragging vertices too far away from their current position is not recommended
+1. dragging vertices too far away from their current position is not recommended
+2. fitting weight and regularization weight can be changed to view different impact of them on the deformation

 <img src = "https://i.imgur.com/5rRk8pQ.gif" >